nxp-appcodehub/rd-motion-control-slave-servo-mimxrt1180/README.md

 7. Choose the Flashboot mode.(SW2->off-on-off-off).

-8. Reset borad.LED1 will light up every 1s.
+8. Reset borad through SW6.LED1 will light up every 1s.

 9. Connect the power and encoder port of the motor1&2.